Isaac-1291/airbnb-clone-project/README.md

 Book (400)
 14px

-💡 Why Design Properties Matter

-Understanding the design properties of a mockup (like typography, colors, spacing, and layout) ensures:
+💡 Why Design Properties MatterUnderstanding the design properties of a mockup (like typography, colors, spacing, and layout) ensures:
 	•	Consistency across all screens and components
 	•	Accurate implementation of the designer’s vision
 	•	Faster development with reusable design tokens
 	•	Improved accessibility and branding alignment
-	•	Easier team collaboration between designers and developers 👥 Project Roles and Responsibilities
+	•	Easier team collaboration between designers and developers Project Roles and Responsibilities
 Role
 Responsibilities
 Project Manager